Sunday, September 29, 2019

 "Adjuvant" similar to "Early Salvage" Radiation Outcome in Meta-analysis

 Although at least three randomized clinical trials have told us that adjuvant radiation after prostatectomy often affords better results than just taking a "wait-and-see" approach, most radiation oncologists have been reluctant to immediately treat every man with poor post-prostatectomy pathology results (positive margins, stage T3/4, high Gleason score).
-Now, some early combined results (called a meta-analysis) of three more randomized clinical trials suggest that oncological outcomes may be no worse if men wait to be treated until certain PSA cut-offs are reached.
+Now, some early combined results (called a meta-analysis) of three more randomized clinical trials suggest that oncological outcomes will be no worse if men wait to be treated until certain PSA cut-offs are reached.

 The three randomized clinical trials were RADICALS-RT (UK & Canada), GETUG-AFU-17 (France), and RAVES (Australia & NZ).
 The meta-analysis, called "ARTISTIC" (critique here). comprised 2151 men, of whom 1074 were randomized to adjuvant radiation and 1077 were randomized to early salvage radiation.
 There have been 5 years of follow-up so far.
 ARTISTIC analyzed the early data based on "event-free survival," which for the most part meant freedom from a PSA-defined recurrence after radiation.